 Implicit Research Agencies:

 There are many research companies that offer implicit research methods to understand subconscious drivers of behaviour.
-At the forefront of applying implicit research techniques are new companies such as Sentient Decision Science, but established providers such Nielsen have also developed a suite of implicit research methods.
+At the forefront of applying implicit research techniques are new companies such as Sentient Decision Science.
+Established providers such Nielsen have also developed a suite of implicit research methods.

 Eye-tracking companies like iMotions combine eye tracking with EEG, GSR and explicit research feedback to deliver insights to improve marketing content and user experience designs.
-Marketing consultancy firm Beyond Reason have developed their own model of implicit motivations and use a form of the IAT to identify the subconscious drivers behind brand loyalty.
+Marketing consultancy firm Beyond Reason have their own model of implicit motivations.
+They use a form of the IAT to identify the subconscious drivers behind brand loyalty.

 Will Implicit Research Techniques Replace Explicit Methods?

 Implicit research techniques can help us better understand subconscious drivers of behaviour.
-But whilst focus groups are certainly past their sell buy date, other explicit research methods (e.g. one-to-one depth interviews or surveys) can still offer useful insights when carefully designed.
+But whilst focus groups are certainly past their sell buy date, other explicit research methods (e.g. one-to-one depth interviews or surveys) can still offer useful insights.

 So, whilst implicit research techniques are certainly a step forward in understanding underlying human motivations, they are often most powerful when combined with observation and explicit feedback.
-Having a sound and well thought out research design should always be your priority rather than being prescriptive about the techniques to be used.
+Having a sound and well thought out research design should always be your priority rather than being prescriptive about the techniques you are going to use.

 Asking direct and often stupid questions is sometimes the biggest problem with explicit research.
 Avoid asking people to predict the future as if they were any good at forecasting they would be multi-millionaires.
 A collaborative approach to research where employees work alongside customers and prospects to explore problems and needs is likely to be more insightful than the traditional structured questionnaire approach.

 Rapid prototyping with input or feedback from customers allows for a two-way conversation with consumers or partners.
 This is why many companies are now using Google 5 day design sprints to develop and refine concepts quickly.
-Although this process relies on explicit research it encourages a more collaborative approach and respondents are given the opportunity to interact with prototypes which means the research is partly observational.
+Although this process relies on explicit research it encourages a more collaborative approach.
+Respondents are given the opportunity to interact with prototypes which means the research is partly observational.
 Watching how people behave is often more informative because it does not rely on self-reporting.